-Stargus: Stargus is a biopesticide from Marrone Bio Innovations released in the years since Wayne retired and last put out this manifesto.
+Stargus: Stargus is a microbial biopesticide from Pro Farm Group (formerly Marrone BioInnovations).
 The active ingredient is the bacteria Bacillus amyloliquefaciens strain F727 and was selected intentionally to improve the performance of Marrone's workhorse product Regalia.
-Stargus is labeled for use in grapes and was tested at UC-Davis for Botrytis efficacy (moderate).
+Stargus is labeled for use in grapes and was tested at UC Davis for Botrytis efficacy (moderate).
 We tested this product in 2020 and it provided good powdery mildew control.
 In 2021 we saw that a combination of Stargus+Regalia provided excellent powdery mildew control.
+In 2022 Stargus+Regalia provided excellent control of black rot.
+Word is that Pro Farm Group plans to release a pre-mix product in the next few years.